coflow/varys/README.md

 	./bin/stop-all.sh

-While these examples by themselves do not perform any task, they show how a framework might use them (e.g., a mapper being the sender and reducer being the receiver in MapReduce).
-Note that, we are manually providing the CoflowId (COFLOW-000000) to the reciever, which should be provided by the framework driver (e.g., JobTracker for Hadoop or SparkContext for Spark).
+Note that we are manually providing the CoflowId (COFLOW-000000) to the reciever, which should be provided by the framework driver (e.g., JobTracker for Hadoop or SparkContext for Spark).
 Take a look at the `BroadcastService` example that does a slightly better job in containing everything (driver, sender, and receiver) in the same application.

+Finally, if we do not start Varys (i.e., do not call `start-all.sh`) then `VarysInputStream` and `VarysOutputStream` will transparently forward data back and forth between sockets and applications.